Megabit/Blazorise/README.md

 # Blazorise components for Blazor

-Blazorise is a component library built on top of [Blazor](https://github.com/aspnet/AspNetCore/tree/master/src/Components) (Razor Components) and CSS frameworks like Bootstrap, Bulma and Material.
+Blazorise is a component library built on top of [Blazor](https://blazor.net/) and CSS frameworks like Bootstrap, Bulma and Material.

 Please look at [Live Demo](https://blazorisedemo.azurewebsites.net/) to see Blazorise in action.